< Notes...

 Having used Matrix in the past, and even self-hosted my own Matrix “homeserver”, I can categorically say—in my (own) very, very humble opinion—that it sucks eggs.

-selfhost rants tech
+rants selfhost tech

 02 Jul 2025 @ 13:52:27